Ball lightning: Historical accounts

 Ball lightning is a possible source of legends that describe luminous balls, such as the mythological Anchimayen from Argentinean and Chilean Mapuche culture.

-According to statistical investigations in 1960, ball lightning had been seen by 5% of the population of the Earth.
-Another study analyzed reports of 10,000 cases.
+According to a statistical investigation carried out in 1960, of 1,962 Oak Ridge National Laboratory monthly role personnel, and of all 15,923 Union Carbide Nuclear Company personnel in Oak Ridge, found 5.6% and 3.1% respectively reported seeing ball lightning.
+A Scientific American article summarized the study as having found that ball lightning had been seen by 5% of the population of the Earth.
+Another study analyzed reports of more than 2,000 cases.

 Gervase of Canterbury

 The chronicle of Gervase of Canterbury, an English monk, contains what is possibly the earliest known reference to ball lightning, dated 7 June 1195.
 He states, "A marvellous sign descended near London", consisting of a dense and dark cloud, emitting a white substance that grew into a spherical shape under the cloud, from which a fiery globe fell towards the river.

-Physicist Emeritus Professor Brian Tanner and historian Giles Gasper of Durham University identified the chronicle entry as probably describing ball lightning, and noted its similarity to other accounts: "Gervase's description of a white substance coming out of the dark cloud, falling as a spinning fiery sphere and then having some horizontal motion is very similar to historic and contemporary descriptions of ball lightning ....
-It is fascinating to see how closely Gervase's 12th century description matches modern reports of ball lightning."
+Physicist Emeritus Professor Brian Tanner and historian Giles Gasper of Durham University identified the chronicle entry as probably describing ball lightning, and noted its similarity to other accounts:

 Great Thunderstorm of Widecombe-in-the-Moor

 One early account reports on the Great Thunderstorm at a church in Widecombe-in-the-Moor, Devon, in England, on 21 October 1638.
 Four people died and approximately 60 suffered injuries during a severe storm.
 Witnesses described an 8 ft ball of fire striking and entering the church, nearly destroying it.
 Large stones from the church walls were hurled onto the ground and through large wooden beams.
-The ball of fire allegedly smashed the pews and many windows, and filled the church with a foul sulphurous odour and dark, thick smoke.
+The ball of fire allegedly smashed the pews and many windows, and filled the church with a foul sulfurous odor and dark, thick smoke.

 The ball of fire reportedly divided into two segments, one exiting through a window by smashing it open, the other disappearing somewhere inside the church.
 Because of the fire and sulphur smell, contemporaries explained the ball of fire as "the devil" or as the "flames of hell".
 Later, some blamed the entire incident on two people who had been playing cards in the pews during the sermon, thereby incurring God's wrath.